 Energy Reduction and Management Strategy

-Electricity constitutes a significant proportion of CDL’s operational expenditure.
+Electricity constitutes a significant proportion of the Company’s operational expenditure.
 It impacts the total amount of Scope 2 emissions released through our business activities.
-CDL places great emphasis on cost-effectively improving our energy performance to reduce carbon emissions and energy intensities.
-We prioritise effective energy performance and reduction of carbon emissions and intensities.
-In 2014, CDL became the first developer in Singapore to achieve the ISO 50001 energy management system certification for asset management.
-We continue to set energy reduction targets for our managed properties in Singapore with regular reviews and implementations of energy management plans.
+We place great emphasis on prioritising cost-effective improvements of our energy performance and reductions in our carbon emissions and energy intensities.
+In 2014, the Company became the first developer in Singapore to achieve the ISO 50001 energy management system certification for asset management.
+We continue to set energy reduction targets for our managed buildings in Singapore with regular reviews and implementations of energy management plans.

 Stage in Project Lifecycle Key Energy Management Initiatives Benefits